yosra-harbaoui/Teaching-HEIGVD-RES-2017-Labo-00/README.md

 ### Task 2 : Setup the environment

 In this lab, we will start by installing some of the tools that we will be using during the semester.

+First of all, you need to understand that you have different ways to do the labs and to setup your work environment:

+* One possibility would be to install all tools directly on top of your operating system.
+You would use your IDE, build the software, run the tests in your usual environment.
+That would work, but there are always some issues with differences between operating systems.
+That can be a real PITA.

+* An alternative is to use the "lab box" that we have prepared for you (see [this repo](https://github.com/SoftEng-HEIGVD/Teaching-HEIGVD-RES-2016-LabBox)).
+You will have all the tools pre-installed in a linux VM, controlled by Vagrant.

+* Last but not least, you can mix the two solutions (that's our favorite setup).
+When you use Vagrant, you can mount folders from your host file system into the VM.
+This means that you can use your IDE (e.g. Netbeans) on your host system and at the same time build/execute the project in the VM, in command line.

 #### 2.1.
 Make sure that you have a JDK 1.8 installed